yqz0203/ydesk/README.md

 # ydesk
-a web user interface simulating windows desktop
+a web user interface simulating windows desktop(my english is quite bad)

+#basic
+run /build/main.html to show the effect

 # now
 it's just a demo, welcome to get me suggestions and exchange of learning。